dengking/Linux-OS/docs/Network/Programming/Socket/Socket-option/SO_REUSEADDR-SO_REUSEPORT/stackoverflow-How-SO_REUSEADDR-SO_REUSEPORT-differ/index.md

 Prior to Linux 3.9, only the option `SO_REUSEADDR` existed.
 This option behaves generally the same as in BSD with two important exceptions:

-1. As long as a listening (server) TCP socket is bound to a specific port, the `SO_REUSEADDR` option is entirely ignored for all sockets targeting that port.
+1、As long as a listening (server) TCP socket is bound to a specific port, the `SO_REUSEADDR` option is entirely ignored for all sockets targeting that port.
 Binding a second socket to the same port is only possible if it was also possible in BSD without having `SO_REUSEADDR` set.
 E.g. you cannot bind to a wildcard address and then to a more specific one or the other way round, both is possible in BSD if you set `SO_REUSEADDR`.
 What you can do is you can bind to the same port and two different non-wildcard addresses, as that's always allowed.
 In this aspect Linux is more restrictive than BSD.

-2. The second exception is that for client sockets, this option behaves exactly like `SO_REUSEPORT`in BSD, as long as both had this flag set before they were bound.
+2、The second exception is that for client sockets, this option behaves exactly like `SO_REUSEPORT`in BSD, as long as both had this flag set before they were bound.
 The reason for allowing that was simply that it is important to be able to bind multiple sockets to exactly to the same UDP socket address for various protocols and as there used to be no `SO_REUSEPORT` prior to 3.9, the behavior of `SO_REUSEADDR` was altered accordingly to fill that gap.
 In that aspect Linux is less restrictive than BSD.

 ### Linux >= 3.9